 Sargans: Children's Carnival Parade

-This year's main parade of Fasnacht Sargans will not be taking place, but the children's parade is on.
-The starting point is Apotheke zum Schwefelbad at 2 PM.
+The popular main parade of Fasnacht Sargans will return on Feb 12 this year.
+But the festivities in Sargans start the day before and last through Feb 17.
+Another highlight is the children's parade on Feb 16, with a starting point at Apotheke zum Schwefelbad at 2 PM.
 You won't be able to miss it: there will be witches, Guggen bands, and lots of little ones sporting their colorful and creative costumes...

 Zug: Zuger Fasnacht